vladmandic/face-api/README.md

 - Compatible with TensorFlow/JS 2.0+
 - Updated type casting for TypeScript type checking
 - Removed unnecesary package dependencies (karma, jasmine, etc.)
-- Typescript build process now targets ES2017 and instead of dual ES5/ES6
+- Typescript build process now targets ES2018 and instead of dual ES5/ES6
 - Browser bundle process uses ESBuild instead of Rollup
 - New TensorFlow/JS dependencies since backends were removed from @tensorflow/tfjs-core
 - Updated mobileNetv1 model due to batchNorm() dependency
 - Fully tree shakable when imported as an ESM module
-- Added `version` class that returns JSON objecgt with version of FaceAPI as well as linked TFJS
+- Added `version` class that returns JSON object with version of FaceAPI as well as linked TFJS
+- Added calls for `setPlatform` to automatically prepare TFJS in browser
 - Removed following models as they are either obsolete or non-functional with tfjs 2.0+
   - mtcnn: Mostly obsolete
   - tinyYolov2: Non-functional since weights are missing